erdemkan/Proofs-Arguments-and-Zero-Knowledge/README.md

 ## Introduction

 This repository contains my personal implementations of algorithms and protocols from the book *Proofs, Arguments, and Zero-Knowledge* by Justin Thaler.
-As part of my journey to deepen my understanding of the subject, I have started to put theory into practice by coding these concepts.
+As part of my studying to deepen my understanding of the subject, I have started to put theory into practice by coding these concepts.
 This work is intended as a study aid and a practical exploration of the book's material.

 ## Disclaimer